 And when all we’ve done all day is play in the backyard under the jacarandas, they can take that dirty hair and sunshine to bed with them.

 Because here’s the deal: I think I want more nature, but what I really want is to not have to wash any hiking clothes.
 At least for now.
+(Not forever.
+But until the kids can wash their own socks, maybe.)
 This is a good realization to have, even if it does not involve any fireflies.

 That pull in my heart is not telling me to go live in a yurt.

-That longing for nature… I think it’s a longing for contentment, for simplicity, for connection to a deeper reality than the one on my screens.
-I can find that even in places that have indoor plumbing.
+That longing for nature?
+I think underneath it’s a longing for contentment, for simplicity, for connection to a deeper reality than the one on my screens.
+For now, I can find that even in places that have indoor plumbing.

 And I won’t even have to pack a lunch.